andykimstar/CPCC-Macro-Excel/README.md

     - Must be 12-month period date range
     - All tables and pie charts are fully automated
     - Revenue is broken down into Ordered & Invoiced
+    - More services can be added/removed in the table (it's not a fixed list of service)

 ### Users List
 * Tracks any-entered periods oragnizes all Primary User of each Requests: (Primary User Details, Count of Request from Primary User, All associated Additional User for each Primary User)